Q: When can I bring my trailer to Sandy Run?

-Third, the farthest and for the most adventurous, intrepid and athletic or fans: we offer The Grandstands.
+Third, the farthest but by far the best: we offer The Grandstands.
+A shuttle bus from Parking Lot C to the Grandstands will run non-stop during the two day regatta.
 The footpath to this destination meanders through the woods for about 1.2 miles over roots, stones and bridges and some (not a lot) railroad-tie fortified steps.
 It’s a GORGEOUS and energizing walk if you’re game and you will be surrounded by less people.
 It’s very “natural” and “rooty” though, so if you’re wearing Jimmy Choos or are not accustomed to uneven and challenging grades and terrain, it’s best to stay in the designated main park area but WELL AWAY from the boats (i.e., the other spots above).

 Where NOT to stand: on The Hill.
 Don’t congregate . . .

 At the regatta venue map, we have highlighted where you can find points of interest such as the gathering spot at the base of The Hill and the path to the Grandstands (highlighted in yellow).
 We also have included at the end of this FAQ, a photo of where NOT to stand and hang out, which also happens to include where TO hang out, for your convenience.

 FOR YOUR SAFETY: Spectators and idle rowers may also not approach ANY of the docks unless they are assisting a team to and from the water.